 Finally, a “running leg” is typically made with an “athletic foot” that provides energy return but that cannot be used with a microprocessor knee or ankle.
 The running leg can also serve as a backup leg if the everyday leg needs repair.

 Excerpts from “Glimpsing the Future for an Amputee” by Conal Doyle, which is used by attorneys across the country as a guide for litigating limb loss cases.

 I have more questions.
 What do I do now?

 The specifics of a particular personal injury claim depend on your individual circumstances and insurance policy.
 This article is not intended to be legal advice.
 If you believe you may have a personal injury claim, contact Doyle Law, an experienced civil litigation law firm with national experience handling personal injury claims, to discuss your particular issue and receive legal help.
-Please contact us (link to contact page) for a free consultation.
+Please contact us for a free consultation.